KylerJohnsonDev/blog/src/posts/angular-signals.md

 So that's great for future Angular versions, but why is everyone so hyped about signals right now?
 Excellent question.
 Let's explore.

-Earlier, I explained that even when `OnPush` components are rerendered, every component above it in the component tree is rerendered.
+Earlier, I explained that even when an `OnPush` component is rerendered, every component above it in the component tree is rerendered.
 Signals change that.
-When the value of signal changes, only components whose template depends on it are rerendered.
+When the value of a signal changes, only components whose template depends on it are rerendered.
 This solves what I like to call The Smart Widget Problem.

-### Signals in Action

 - show screenshots of Jean Meche's CD demo [https://jeanmeche.github.io/angular-change-detection](Angular Change Detection Demo)